 Here is a listing of the student groups at Johns Hopkins School of Medicine.
-If the group has a website, their name will link to it.
 You can also find listings of student groups run by the School of Public Health, the Medical students, and the Homewood campus.

 The Biomedical Scholars Association (BSA) is a tri-school organization whose missions are to support minority graduate students in the Biomedical Sciences and to promote diversity and inclusion within the larger JHMI community.
-We organize events throughout the year and hold monthly meetings open to all on the first Monday of the month at 12:30pm.
+We organize events throughout the year and hold monthly meetings open to all.

 HBN’s mission is to create a stronger biotech community which addresses the diverse interests and career aspirations of its members.
 We at HBN focus on critical issues in biotechnology and seek to bridge the gap between the three main stakeholders in the biotech field: industry, academia, and government.
 HBN serves Johns Hopkins University trainees across all campuses and disciplines, who are interested in pursuing careers in the field of biotechnology, provide networking opportunities, skills-based professional development workshops, alumni engagement, and mentoring for aspiring entrepreneurs at many levels of training.
 HBN connects all JHU campuses and works closely with many University and regional partners to grow our biotechnology ecosystem.

 Hopkins Dance organizes dancing social events and group lessons of different dance styles.
 No partner or previous experience required!